gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/cp_a/full_cp_m.c.md

-Sure, here is the annotated C code with formal verification conditions for use with VeriFast.
-I've added preconditions, postconditions, and loop invariants to ensure memory safety and correctness:
+To verify the provided C code using Verifast, we need to add preconditions, postconditions, and loop invariants.
+Let's go through each step and incorporate the necessary verification specifications.

 ```c
 #include "stdlib.h"